xpandeyed/CPP-OOP/README.md

 # CPP-OOP
-This repository contains Obeject Oriented Programming in C++ I saved to revise later.
+This repository contains Obeject Oriented Programming in C++, I saved to revise later.

-This repository has explanation comments for understanding of the code.
+This repository has explanation comments for the understanding of the code.

 If you are learning OOP in C++ or looking for revision material for C++ OOP, feel free to use this repo as a resource.